ibm-cloud-docs/schematics/cli-reference.md

   {: codeblock}

-  The table provides the list of key parameters of the JSON file for the `Commands` API, for the command line and the API.
+  The table provides the list of key parameters of the JSON file for the `Commands` API, for the command-line and the API.

   | Key | Required / Optional |Description |
   | ------ | -------- | ---------- |